nmstate/nmstate/automation/README.md

   It also handles the cleanup of the container and nets (stop,rm).

-- run-integration-tests.mounts: Includes mounts to be used by the oVirt CI (STDCI) worker.
+- run-tests.mounts: Includes mounts to be used by the oVirt CI (STDCI) worker.

-- run-integration-tests.packages: Includes the packages needed by the oVirt CI (STDCI) worker.
+- run-tests.packages: Includes the packages needed by the oVirt CI (STDCI) worker.

 ## Running the Tests
 Assuming *docker* is installed on the host, just run:
-`./automation/run-integration-tests.sh`
+`./automation/run-tests.sh`

+By default, `./automation/run-tests.sh` will run integration test only in container.
+You may change the test type by using:

+ * `TEST_TYPE=tox_code_style ./automation/run-tests.sh`: Code style tests.

+ * `TEST_TYPE=tox_py27 ./automation/run-tests.sh`: Unit tests in Python 2.7.

+ * `TEST_TYPE=tox_py36 ./automation/run-tests.sh`: Unit tests in Python 3.6.

+ * `TEST_TYPE=integ ./automation/run-tests.sh`: Integration tests.

+ * `TEST_TYPE=all ./automation/run-tests.sh`: All tests above.

 ## Development